JessieElorza/post-install-config/README.md

 <h2></h2>

 ### End Of Project
 This concludes the post-installation configuration of the osTicket environment.
-Through the implementation of role-based access control, departmental structuring, SLA policies, and categorized help topics, the system was configured to support efficient ticket management and a structured workflow for both support agents and end users and demonstrates knowledge and literacy in osTickets basic functioning workflow systems.
+Through the implementation of role-based access control, departmental structuring, SLA policies, and categorized help topics, the system was configured to support efficient ticket management and a structured workflow for both support agents and end users and demonstrates knowledge and literacy in osTicket's basic functioning workflow systems.